nihal1521/Web-application-Firewall/README.md

 ```

 ## Usage
-Can be found in the [WAF WAF Manual](https://github.com/N-R-technologies/WAF-WAF/blob/master/manual/manual.md).<br>
-The manual is also installed with WAF WAF at `waf_waf/manual/manual.md`.
+The manual is installed with WAF WAF at `waf_waf/manual/manual.md`.

 ## Features & Technology
 At the end of each day, an email attached with a detailed log will be sent, containing information about all the attempted attacks on the server.<br>